Jamflynt/Jamflynt/README.md

 ### Hi there 👋  My name is Jamie Flynt (he/they)

 A recent graduate of the Commonwealth Coders program in Kentucky, USA, I am skilled at Git, HTML5, CSS3, JavaScript and Responsive Web Design.
-I am currently teaching myself WordPress, Advanced JavaScript, CSS/SASS, UI/UX principles, and Python.
+I am currently teaching myself WordPress, Advanced JavaScript, Advanced CSS/SASS, UI/UX principles, and Python.
 I never want to stop learning and understanding as much as I can.

 I am currently open to freelance opportunities and looking to build my portfolio.
 My goal is to combine both UI/UX and design principles with a strong foundation in programming into a profitable career where I can make a difference.